davidyell/CakePHP-NiceAdminBakeScripts/README.md

 `CakePlugin::load('NiceAdminBakeScripts');` unless you are using `CakePlugin::loadAll()`

 `cake bake` inside your `/app` folder.
 Then you can select the `NiceAdmin` theme when asked which theme you'd like to use.

-##TODO

-* Make views aware of Behaviours such as SoftDelete to make button display conditional
-* Allow views to detect field type and automatically use the `Boolean` helper